JPLeoRX/tor-flood-attack/README.md

 # Tor Flood Attack
 This is a tool for orchestrating an HTTP flood attack.
-We provide a python script that launches parallel requests to target URLs while being covered by TOR proxy.
+We provide a python script that launches parallel requests to target URLs while being covered by TOR or free VPN proxy.
 We also provide a docker image wrapped over this script, and a scalable docker-compose configuration.

 This project was designed and intended for educational purposes only.
 All examples and targets were selected randomly.
 Use this at yout own risk.
 This repository may be deleted at any time, please make local backups if needed accordingly.